ga-wdi-lessons/git-intro/readme.md

 ## *Lesson Framing* (10:00 - 10:10)

 To jump off of the previous command-line interface lesson, let's take a quick look at how our files are organized.
-This will be important for conceptualize how repositories work.
+This will be important for conceptualizing how repositories work.

 ### Example of a *File Tree*